juliogomez/devops/README.md

 *myhero-app* needs to be reached by the browsers of our voters because the Web interface is implemented in AngularJS. *myhero-ui* will provide browsers with all required HTML, CSS, JavaScript code, and then the application will run client-side.
 This means that the browser will need to communicate directly with *myhero-app*, so that is why it needs to be reachable from the outside world.

-*myhero-spark* needs to be publicly reachable because it implements the code that our WebEx Teams bot runs.
-So WebEx Teams servers need to be able to reach it for interaction, and these servers obviously reside on the Internet as well.
+*myhero-spark* needs to be publicly reachable because it implements the code that our Webex bot runs.
+So Webex servers need to be able to reach it for interaction, and these servers obviously reside on the Internet as well.

 <p align="center">
 <img src="./images/k8s-reachability.png">